DAF ''EV33'' - 1974 / 2017 - SHORTENED ENGLISH VERSION OF THE DUTCH ORIGINAL

 One nice day, it runs like clockwork.
 Super quiet and quick like a Daf can be.

-made it with still 70% SOC so that is more than adequate.
+with still 70% SOC so that is more than adequate.

-who needs a charging pole, just a 230V mains plug will do.
-50ct & 2 hrs later = full again!
+needs a charging pole, just a 230V mains plug will do.
+50ct &

 Oh dear, i was spotted by a regional TV station. ''Can we make an item just for the website?''
 OK who sees that, no problem.